-It is expected that delivery of New Notes will be made against payment therefor on the New Issue Date, which could be more than three business days following the date of pricing.
+It is expected that delivery of Notes of either Series will be made against payment therefor on the Issue Date, which could be more than three business days following the date of pricing.
 Under Rule 15c6-1 under the Exchange Act, trades in the United States secondary market generally are required to settle within three business days ("T+3"), unless the parties to any such trade expressly agree otherwise.

-Accordingly, purchasers who wish to trade New Notes in the United States on the date of pricing or the next succeeding business days until three days prior to the New Issue Date will be required, by virtue of the fact the New Notes initially will settle beyond T+3, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Accordingly, purchasers who wish to trade Notes of either Series in the United States on the date of pricing or the next succeeding business days until three days prior to the Issue Date will be required, by virtue of the fact the Notes of either Series initially will settle beyond T+3, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
 Settlement procedures in other countries will vary.

-Purchasers of New Notes may be affected by such local settlement practices and purchasers of New Notes between the relevant date of pricing and the New Issue Date should consult their own advisers.
+Purchasers of Notes of either Series may be affected by such local settlement practices and purchasers of Notes of either Series between the relevant date of pricing and the Issue Date should consult their own advisers.